Mirantis/mke-docs/content/docs/getting-started/_index.md

 and powerful way to interact with your cluster, perform administrative tasks, and automate workflows.

-### License MKE 4k
+### Obtain an MKE 4k License

 You must have a valid license to lawfully run MKE 4k.
-Refer to [Licensing MKE 4k](licensing-mke4k) for information on how to obtain and add a license to your MKE 4k installation.
+Refer to [Obtain your MKE 4k license](licensing-mke4k/obtain-mke4k-license) for information on how to obtain your license.

 ### Create a cluster